Andesite-Project/Andesite-Mod-Creator/README.md

 ### I have a feature suggestion, what do I do?

 You can either create an issue on this GitHub project, create a pull request if you've got code (remember, it will be MIT licensed) or suggest it on the IRC channel.

+### How do I set up the Andesite Project developer workspace?

+#### NetBeans

+1. Clone this repository.
+2. Open a terminal/command prompt in the cloned directory and execute `./gradlew setupDecompWorkspace`.
+Wait for Gradle to finish.
+3. Open NetBeans, go to Tools -> Plugins -> Available Plugins and search for Gradle.
+Install Gradle and restart NetBeans.
+4. Go to File -> Open Project and browse to the cloned directory.
+Open this as the project.
+5. NetBeans might take a few minutes to set up Gradle for the project.
+When set up, the sources will appear in the Projects view, and can be run by pressing the Run button or via F6.